uthpalaherath/uthpalaherath.github.io/_posts/2025-12-17-Running-LLMs-on-a-HPC-cluster.md

 related:
 ---
 {: .notice--primary}
 *This is a guide on setting up an Ollama server to run LLM models on a HPC cluster with GPUs.
-The Ollama server is hosted on a GPU node, while the inferencing can be done on any other node on the cluster.*
+The Ollama server is hosted on a GPU node, while the inferencing can be done from any other node on the cluster.*

 ![2025-12-17-Running-LLMs-on-a-HPC-cluster-20251217211525532](/assets/media/2025-12-17-Running-LLMs-on-a-HPC-cluster/2025-12-17-Running-LLMs-on-a-HPC-cluster-20251217211525532.jpg)